Lloyds Banking Group Advances Share Buyback Program - TipRanks.com

 Lloyds Banking ( (GB:LLOY) ) has issued an update.

-Lloyds Banking Group PLC announced the purchase of 353,580 of its ordinary shares as part of its ongoing share buyback program, with prices ranging from 83.8800 to 84.6600 pence per share.
-This move is part of the company’s strategy to manage its capital structure and return value to shareholders, indicating a focus on enhancing shareholder value and potentially impacting market perceptions positively.
+Lloyds Banking Group PLC announced the purchase of 431,135 of its ordinary shares as part of its ongoing share buyback program.
+The shares were acquired from Morgan Stanley & Co.
+International plc, with prices ranging from 86.2000 to 87.3400 pence per share.
+This move is part of a strategy to enhance shareholder value by reducing the number of shares in circulation, thereby potentially increasing the value of remaining shares.

 Spark’s Take on GB:LLOY Stock